geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 #### OGC API - Common

 [OGC API - Common](https://ogcapi.ogc.org/common/) is a common framework used in all OGC API's.
-OGC API - Common Common provides the following functionality:
+OGC API - Common provides the following functionality:

 - based on [OpenAPI 3.0](https://spec.openapis.org/oas/latest.html)
 - HTML and JSON as the dominant encodings, alternative encodings are possible
-- common and shared endpoints such as:
+- shared endpoints such as:
     - `/` (landing page)
     - `/conformance`
     - `/openapi`
     - `/collections`
     - `/collections/foo`
-- common aspects such as pagination, links between resources, basic filtering, query parameters (`bbox`, `datetime`, etc.)
+- aspects such as pagination, links between resources, basic filtering, query parameters (`bbox`, `datetime`, etc.)

 OGC API - Common allows for specification developers to focus on the key functionality of a given API (i.e. data access, etc.) while using common constructs.
 This harmonizes OGC API standards and enables deeper integration with less code.
 This also